uvapl/uva-prog-physics/10 Workshops/10 Week 1/10 Exercises.md

 	for element in mylist:
 		print element

 prints the elements of `mylist`.
 For each iteration, the variable `element` takes the value of the next element in `mylist`, until the last element is reached and the iteration stops.
-You could also write `for number in [1,2,3,4]`, or use `range()` to generate a list: `for number in range(1,5)`.
+You could also write

+	for number in [1,2,3,4]:
+		print 'the value of the variable \'number\' for this iteration is: ',number

+to print the numbers in the list `[1,2,3,4]`.
+Try this code for yourself.

+To generate a list of numbers, we can use the `range` command.
+The full syntax is `range(start,stop,step)`, to print a list of integer numbers between the value `start` and `stop`, not including stop, in steps of `step`.
+The `start` and `step` variables are optional.
+For example, the command

+	range(5)

+generates the list `[0,1,2,3,4]`.
+Now try for yourself to generate the list `[2,4,6,8,10]` using the `range` command.

-Using a combination of `range()` and `len()`, we can let the iteration variable run over the index numbers of the list.
+Using a combination of `range` and `len` in a for loop, we can let the iteration variable run over the index numbers of the list.
 Then we can use slicing to get the value associated with the index number.
 Try the following code:

 	mylist = [9,4,5,3,8,7,6]
 	for i in range(len(mylist)):
 		print 'index:',i,' value:',mylist[i]

-Using the index number can be very useful, but also very confusing!
+Using the index number instead of the value of an element can be very useful, but also very confusing!
 The following code:

 	for i in mylist:
 		print mylist[i]